Narai (Narai-juku) in Kiso Valley

 Top:

-Nakamura Residence - It is a well preserved historic house built in 1840.
-For 300 yen entrance fee you are able to study the amazing architecture and the history of the Nakamura family.
+Nakamura Residence - It is a well-preserved historic house built in 1840 in the dashibari-zukuri style.
+For a 300 yen entrance fee, you can study the amazing architecture and the history of the Nakamura family.
+Art pieces by former owner Rihei Nakamura, a wealthy wholesale comb merchant, can be seen in the garden.

 Kamidonya Shiryokan - Another beautiful historic house by a wholesaler in Narai.
 Check it out and get a glimpse of how people lived here for hundreds of years.

-Shizume Jinja Shrine - It is a Shinto shrine with a great atmosphere.
+Shizume-jinja Shrine - It is a Shinto shrine with a great atmosphere.
+The main hall can be visited on the 11th and 12th of August.

 Festival & Events (dates can change without notice)